 From 1st of December 2018 your fingerprints and facial image (as from 6 years of age) will be captured and stored in a national database for 10 years.

-Before submitting your application you will need to have paid the contribution fee or show that you qualify for exemption.
+Before submitting your application you will need to have paid the administrative fee or show that you qualify for exemption.
 Without this document, the visa application cannot be accepted.
 Please click here for more information.

 - combined work permit (employee)

 - student (for higher education and going for exchange, degree or (post)doctoral study)